 AUBREY: Tufts nutrition professor, Alice Lichtenstein says, what followed were findings that omega-threes contained both anti-inflammatory agents, and anti-clotting agents that cut the risk of strokes and blood clots.

 AUBREY: And it led to hopes that perhaps omega-threes might also protect against cancer.
 A number of rat studies suggested that fish oil's anti-inflammatory effects could reduce the onset of cancer, and a few small scale human studies suggested the same.
 But when researchers combined data from dozens of nutrition studies that tracked people's consumption of fish, they found no link at all.

-Professor MICHELLE HOLMS(Assistant Professor of Medicine, Harvard University): It just goes to show people aren't mice.
+MICHELLE HOLMS: It just goes to show people aren't mice.

 AUBREY: Harvard researcher Michelle Holmes says it's an important lesson in science.
 Theories and animal studies don't always hold up; testing takes time.
 When it comes to fish oil, the latest theory is that omega-threes play a role in regulating mood and memory.
 The theory stems from observations in babies' brains.
 Infants with high concentrations of the omega-three called DHA seem to have improved brain function.